tnc-ca-geo/ee_workflows/README.md

 #### 2. Activate environment

-Before ever time you work on the project
+Before every time you work on the project

 - Activate the conda environment created above